-- 1 Any person who terminates a pregnancy with the consent of the pregnant woman or incites or assists a pregnant woman to terminate her pregnancy without the requirements of Article 119 being fulfilled is liable to a custodial sentence not exceeding five years or to a monetary penalty. - 2 Any person who terminates a pregnancy without the consent of the pregnant woman is liable to a custodial sentence of from one139 to ten years. - 3 Any woman who has her pregnancy terminated or otherwise participates in the termination of her pregnancy following the end of the twelfth week since her last period and without the requirements of Article 119 being fulfilled is liable to a custodial sentence not exceeding three years or to a monetary penalty. - 4 In cases falling under paragraphs 1 and 3 above, prescription takes effect after three years.
+- 1 Any person who terminates a pregnancy with the consent of the pregnant woman or incites or assists a pregnant woman to terminate her pregnancy without the requirements of Article 119 being fulfilled is liable to a custodial sentence not exceeding five years or to a monetary penalty. - 2 Any person who terminates a pregnancy without the consent of the pregnant woman is liable to a custodial sentence of from one139 to ten years. - 3 Any woman who has her pregnancy terminated or otherwise participates in the termination of her pregnancy following the end of the twelfth week since her last period and without the requirements of Article 119 being fulfilled is liable to a custodial sentence not exceeding three years or to a monetary penalty. - 4 Cases falling under paragraphs 1 and 3 above are subject to a limitation period of three years.
 140